The 5 best HR and payroll software platforms for small businesses in 2026

 Compare software solutions to find the best option

 Streamlining your HR and payroll into a single software solution is a smart way to improve efficiency and compliance.
-The delayed Employment Rights Bill is expected to be phased in at the beginning of 2026, so with key changes to UK law on the horizon, you’ll need a system that can adapt to them.
+Plus, with the Employment Rights Act now enforced, you’ll need a system that can adapt to them quickly.

-• MHR iTrent is the best all-round HR and payroll platform due to its employee training using built-in Learning Management Software (LMS).
+• Rippling is the best all-round HR and payroll platform due to its ability to handle payroll in 185+ countries and automated device deployment.

-• Staffology is particularly strong at onboarding less tech-savvy users, thanks to its live training course and 24/7 chatbot.
+• Staffology is particularly strong at multi-client management, thanks to its specialised Staffology Bureau system.

 Comparison table: the top HR and payroll systems